-How to install Python with pyenv runtime version manager
+How to install Python with pyenv version manager

 I am using different programming languages like C#, Java, Node.js etc and need to manage runtime versions in my local.
 So, I like to use runtime version managers.